ChristianKuehnel/btlewrap/README.rst

 btlewrap
 ====

 Bluetooth LowEnergy wrapper for different python backends.
+This gives you a nice API so that you can use different Bluetooth implementations on different platforms.

-This library was extracted from `miflora <https://github.com/open-homeautomation/miflora>`_ so that it can be used on other projects as well.
+This library was initially implemented as part of the `miflora <https://github.com/open-homeautomation/miflora>`_ library, but then refactored out, so that it can be used on other projects as well.

 contribution
 ============